oracle/oracle-database-operator/PREREQUISITES.md

 1. Create an OKE Cluster
 1. Provision persistent storage for data files (NFS or Block)

-Note: You must provision persistent storage if you intend to deploy containerized databases over the OKE cluster.
+Note: If you intend to deploy containerized databases over the OKE cluster, then you must provision persistent storage.

 ### Prerequites for Oracle Autonomous Database (ADB)

-If you intent to use `OraOperator` to handle Oracle Autonomous Database lifecycles, then read [Oracle Autonomous Database prerequisites](./docs/adb/ADB_PREREQUISITES.md)
+If you intend to use `OraOperator` to handle Oracle Autonomous Database lifecycles, then read [Oracle Autonomous Database prerequisites](./docs/adb/ADB_PREREQUISITES.md)

 ### Prerequites for Single Instance Databases (SIDB)

-If you intent to use `OraOperator` to handle Oracle Database Single Instance lifecycles, then read [Single Instance Database Prerequisites](./docs/sidb/PREREQUISITES.md)
+If you intend to use `OraOperator` to handle Oracle Database Single Instance lifecycles, then read [Single Instance Database Prerequisites](./docs/sidb/PREREQUISITES.md)

 ### Prerequites for Sharded Databases (SHARDING)

- If you intent to use OraOperator to handle the lifecycle of Oracle Database deployed with Oracle Sharding, then read [Sharded Database Prerequisites](./docs/sharding/README.md#prerequsites-for-running-oracle-sharding-database-controller)
+ If you intend to use OraOperator to handle the lifecycle of Oracle Database deployed with Oracle Sharding, then read [Sharded Database Prerequisites](./docs/sharding/README.md#prerequsites-for-running-oracle-sharding-database-controller)